History of the Dominican Republic: The era of Trujillo 1931–1961

 Trujillo established absolute political control while promoting economic development—from which mainly he and his supporters benefitted—and severe repression of domestic human rights.
 Trujillo treated his political party, El Partido Dominicano (The Dominican Party), as a rubber-stamp for his decisions.
 The true source of his power was the Guardia Nacional—larger, better armed, and more centrally controlled than any military force in the nation's history.
 By disbanding the regional militias, the Marines eliminated the main source of potential opposition, giving the Guard "a virtual monopoly on power".
 By 1940, Dominican military spending was 21% of the national budget.
 At the same time, he developed an elaborate system of espionage agencies.
 By the late 1950s, there were at least seven categories of intelligence agencies, spying on each other as well as the public.
 All citizens were required to carry identification cards and good-conduct passes from the secret police.

 Obsessed with adulation, Trujillo promoted an extravagant cult of personality.
-When a hurricane struck Santo Domingo in 1930, killing over 3,000 people, he rebuilt the city and renamed it Ciudad Trujillo: "Trujillo City"; he also renamed the country's and the Caribbean's highest mountain, Pico Duarte (Duarte Peak), Pico Trujillo.
+When a hurricane struck Santo Domingo in 1930, killing 8,000 people, he rebuilt the city and renamed it Ciudad Trujillo: "Trujillo City"; he also renamed the country's and the Caribbean's highest mountain, Pico Duarte (Duarte Peak), Pico Trujillo.
 Over 1,800 statues of Trujillo were built, and all public works projects were required to have a plaque with the inscription "Era of Trujillo, Benefactor of the Fatherland".

-As sugar estates turned to Haiti for seasonal migrant labor, increasing numbers settled in the Dominican Republic permanently.
-The census of 1920, conducted by the U.S. occupation government, gave a total of 28,258 Haitians living in the country; by 1935 there were 52,657.

-In September 1937, Trujillo welcomed a Nazi delegation and publicly accepted the gift of Adolf Hitler's Mein Kampf.
-The following month, Trujillo ordered the massacre of up to 67,000 Haitian men, women, and children living in the Cibao region, the alleged justification being Haiti's support for Dominican exiles plotting to overthrow his regime.
-Over the course of five days, Dominican troops, who came mostly from other areas of the country, killed Haitians with guns, machetes, clubs, and knives.
-Haitian women were stabbed and mutilated, babies bayoneted, and men tied up and thrown into the sea, where sharks finished what Trujillo had begun.
-This event later became known as the Parsley Massacre because of the story that Dominican soldiers identified Haitians by their inability to pronounce the Spanish word perejil.
-A shocked American missionary, Father Barnes, wrote about the massacre in a letter to his sister.
-Trujillo's spies intercepted the letter.
-Father Barnes was found on the floor of his home, murdered brutally.